zcsd/Surveillance_System/README.md

 Build the main dlib library:
 ```

-cd dlib

 mkdir build; cd build; cmake .. -DDLIB_USE_CUDA=0 -DUSE_AVX_INSTRUCTIONS=1; cmake --build .

 ```

-Build and install the Python extensions:
+Build and install the Python3 extensions(NOT use CUDA):

 ```